-English is considered to be the globally accepted means of communication.
-It throws open a wide spectrum of job opportunities in the field of communications, business, as well as teaching.
-English language has introduced new age English Teaching Jobs world across thus uplifting the ESL (English as Second Language) or TEFL (Teaching English as Foreign Language) jobs to a new status.
+The global demand for English teachers is increasing in sync with the rise in English being considered as the globally accepted means of communication.
+Apart from teaching, it throws open a wide range of job opportunities in the field of communications, business, corporate sector etc. English language has introduced new age online English Teaching Jobs abroad thus uplifting the ESL (English as Second Language) or TEFL (Teaching English as Foreign Language) jobs to a new status.

-The world-wide expansion of English language teaching opportunities has added enormously to the popularity of English Language, which was originally limited to British Isles.
-It has spread beyond the confinements of British Empire to other parts of the world.
-A working knowledge of English has become a prerequisite in a number of fields and professions and as a result over a billion people speak at least a basic level of English.
-In the present competitive world people are realizing the value of English and how it equips them with knowledge and skills required in their chosen profession.
+The rising popularity of the English language as a medium of communication has added enormously to the popularity of English Language teaching opportunities, which was originally limited to British Isles.
+Now, it has spread beyond the confinements of British Empire to other parts of the world.
+Being certified in TEFL has become a prerequisite in a number of fields and professions and, as a result, over a billion people speak at least basic level of English.
+In the present competitive world, people are realizing the value of English and how it equips them with knowledge and skills required in their chosen profession.

-The ESL teachers are much in demand in Asia, South America, Africa and Europe.
-In Asia, Japan, Taiwan, South Korea are the countries where ESL teachers are in high demand.
+ESL teachers are much in demand in Asia, South America, Africa and Europe.
+In Asia, countries like Japan, Taiwan, South Korea have the highest demand for ESL teachers.
 Latin America and Europe are also hot spots of ESL teachers.
 The teachers thus get the wonderful opportunity to travel to beautiful locations and at the same time earn money by teaching English.

 What is teaching English as a second language around the world?

-Nowadays it's trendy to get English Teaching assignments abroad.
-Travelling around the world and teaching English is a great way to see various foreign countries.
+English Teaching opportunities abroad is picking up pace recently.
+Travelling around the world and teaching English is a great way to visit exotic locations around the world.
 There has been a steep increase in the number of native and non-native students preparing themselves to teach this International Language by attending the numerous English Teachers' Training Institutes, which pledge to place the trained teachers in ESL assignments abroad.

-The ESL teachers travel to different locations where they spend long stretches of time immersing themselves in the local culture, taste indigenous food and observe different customs and habit, develop a new perspective on life and broaden their horizon.
+The ESL teachers travel to different locations where they spend a good amount of time immersing in the local culture, taste local food and observe different traditions, develop a new perspective on life and broaden their horizon.

-There are a plenty of ESL jobs around the world.
+There are a plenty of ESL jobs abroad.
 The maximum demands for English teachers are in Europe, Asia and Latin America.
-The native English speakers, mainly the residents of USA, UK, Canada, Australia, New Zealand and South Africa are much sought after and usually land the best ESL jobs.
-Each year Asia, Europe and Latin America are packed with teachers from these countries who go there for teaching English.
-At the same time they can travel all over the continent.
+Of late, The Middle East is also seeing a steady rise in the demand for certified ESL/EFL teachers.
+Each year Asia, Europe and Latin America are packed with teachers from various countries who go there to teach English.
+At the same time, they get the scope to travel all over the continent.

 What creates English teaching job opportunities?

 English language teachers are in constant demand in both the developed and the developing countries.
 Every metropolis and big city houses around 30 to 100 language schools.
-Besides these institutes private schools also recruit 10 -50 teachers each year.
-It is assumed that around 300, 000 native English teachers are needed for 40,000 language schools worldwide.
-The teaching contracts are generally limited to 6 to 12 months as the usual lot of native English speakers prefer a short term employment.
-Thus there is a constant demand for teachers.
+Apart from these institutes, private schools also recruit 10 -50 teachers each year.
+It is assumed that around 3,00,000 English teachers are needed for 40,000 language schools worldwide.
+The teaching contracts are generally limited to 6 to 12 months as the usual lot of native English speakers prefer a short-term employment.
+Thus, the constant demand for teachers actually becomes a cycle.
 The process of employing teachers is easy and uncomplicated it is usually done over the phone or internet.

-Types of students: An ESL teacher is expected to teach a diverse category of students: from college goers, to school and pre-school children, to housewives, to corporate employees.
+An ESL teacher is expected to teach a diverse category of students: from college goers, to school and pre-school children, to housewives, to corporate employees.
 Good command over English is required for better career prospects.
 The popularity of internet, text message, emails etc. has further enhanced the need for English.
-Fluency in spoken English is lacking in most students, even in those who had English in junior classes.

-Volunteer teaching: Native English teachers are recruited by organizations like Peace Corps, Volunteer Service Overseas in the UK and other NGOs.
+English teachers are also recruited by organizations like Peace Corps, Volunteer Service Overseas in the UK and other NGOs.
 Many church and religious organizations also sponsor ESL teachers to teach the poor destitute children.

 Some popular ESL Job destinations: Some of the most popular ESL destinations are Spain, Russia, Italy, Poland, Romania, Germany, Slovakia, Greece, Czech Republic, China, South Korea, Taiwan, Vietnam, Indonesia, Thailand, Costa Rica, Brazil, Peru, Mexico, Argentina and Chile.

-Teachers of English: A native speaker belonging to the countries like US, UK, Canada, Australia, New Zealand and South Africa is much desired as an English language teacher by non English speaking countries.
-All that the native speaker needs, to be an ESL teacher, is to have a TEFL certificate, a degree in any discipline from any accredited university, a valid passport and permit to work in foreign soil.
-Some schools and institutions in certain countries may overlook the lack of degree in an ESL teacher but TEFL certification is an essential pre requisite for recruiting a teacher.
+All that an individual need, to be an ESL teacher, is to have a TEFL certificate, a degree in any discipline from any accredited university, a valid passport and permit to work in foreign soil.
+Some schools and institutions in certain countries may overlook the lack of degree in an ESL teacher but TEFL certification is an essential pre-requisite for recruiting a teacher.
 The TEFL certification will transfer within a short time a native speaker into a qualified English teacher.
-The typical contract is for six to twelve months.
+The typical contract is for 6-12 months.